brycewray/eleventy_bundler/src/posts/2019/03/mark-it-down.md

 ## A daring fireball, indeed

-If you're a Apple *aficionado* like me, you probably need absolutely no introduction to John Gruber of [Daring Fireball](https://daringfireball.net) fame.
+If you're an Apple *aficionado* like me, you probably need absolutely no introduction to John Gruber of [Daring Fireball](https://daringfireball.net) fame.
 He's earned a justifiable position as a tech journalist who really knows his stuff, especially where Apple-related news and rumors are concerned.

 However, his lasting fame may well lie in his creation of Markdown in 2004 as a way to give HTML-hating writers a way to create the code they needed with just ordinary characters.